The JCPenney App on Your Mac and iPhone: A Hands-On Shopper's Guide

 Practical tips from real shopping trips

 A few habits made the JCPenney app pay off rather than frustrate me.
-First, I always check the coupon wallet before I check out, then I read the fine print on each offer.
-Some coupons exclude clearance or certain brands like Nike and Levi's, and the app will quietly drop a coupon that does not qualify, so I confirm the discount actually landed on the total before paying.
+First, I always open the coupon wallet before I check out, then I read the fine print on each offer.
+Some coupons exclude clearance or certain brands like Nike and Levi's, and the app will quietly drop a coupon that does not qualify, so I confirm the discount actually landed on the total before I pay.
+The savings are real, but they are not automatic.

 The limits and downsides to know